vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-gf4tas-sbgf/index.md

 * Navigate to the `spring-for-gemfire-examples/hello-world` directory.
 * Open the `manifest.yml file`.
-* Replace the string `<your-tanzu-gemfire-service>` with the name of your VMware GemFire service instance.
+* Replace the string `<your-gemfire-for-tas-service-instance-name>` with the name of your VMware GemFire service instance.
 If you're not sure of the instance name, run the `cf services` command.

 ### 3. Push your application to TAS